Masao Kanamitsu

 He served as an editor for the Journal of the Meteorological Society of Japan (1980–1985) and the Monthly Weather Review (1991–1993).
 He was active scientifically to the end of his very productive life.
 At the time of his death he was a researcher at Scripps Institution of Oceanography where in relatively short time of about 10 years he wrote 35 papers.
-Kanamitsu was survived by his wife Mariko and he had daughter Tomoko.
+Kanamitsu was survived by his wife Mariko and his daughter Tomoko.
 He enjoyed hiking in various mountain ranges around Japan, United States and Europe.
 He loved dogs.
 He received Meteorological Society of Japan award in 1983.
 He was known as Kana among his friends.